syrupy-project/syrupy/README.md

 Feel free to open a PR.
 This project is still in a very early stage, and we're still figuring out what direction we want to move towards.

 To develop locally, clone this repository and run `. script/bootstrap` to install test dependencies.
-You can then use `invoke --help` to see a list of commands.
+You can then use `invoke --list` to see available commands.

 ## Contributors